2022-2023 Housing + Dining Rates

 15 West Alcove Suite Pricing (Per Semester)

 *Note that while these rooms are designed to support second year students, they are also made available to Juniors and Seniors after priority selection is offered to Sophomores.

-All apartment rooms come with 200 meal credits and 225 points per semester.
+All apartment rooms* come with 200 meal credits, 250 dining points, and 3 guest meal credits per semester.

 - MET Easy-Pass – $1000 per semester

 - Add Block A (80 Meal Credits) – $780*

 - Add Block B (50 Meal Credits) – $487.50*

 - Add Block C (30 Meal Credits) – $292.50*

 *Add-on block meal swipes are good for both semesters, but do not roll over year to year.